Swirlies: Other releases and projects

 Since their earliest demo tape, each Swirlies appearance has been marked with "This is Swirlies number __" in order of its release.
 In addition to their "official" releases, Swirlies have produced a number of cassingles, CDs, and free downloadable albums on their own Sneaky Flute Empire label.
-Beginning in 2005 the band began to curate recordings of live performances and radio sessions in limited runs under the name "Swirlies' Magic Strop."
-The first three of these of these were issued via their website as MP3-only albums, including a mock rock opera about Meg Zamula, a former writer for Pitchfork.
-In 2015, the band's 1994 Peel Sessions were issued on a 7-inch called Orce vs. Dragon, and in 2018 the band put out a 12-inch EP called Magic Strop Tonight compiling tracks from the Los Angeles radio show Part Time Punks and new studio songs from their "Fantastic Trumpets Forever" single.
+Beginning in 2005 the band began to curate recordings of live performances and radio sessions in limited runs under the name "Swirlies' Magic Strop" (derived from a razor strop box that Andy saw at the Mercer Museum.
+The first three of these were issued via their website as MP3-only albums, including a mock rock opera about Meg Zamula, a former writer for Pitchfork.
+In 2015, the band's 1994 Peel Sessions were issued on a 7-inch called Orca vs. Dragon, and in 2018 the band put out a 12-inch EP called Magic Strop Tonight compiling tracks from the Los Angeles radio show Part Time Punks and new studio songs from their "Fantastic Trumpets Forever" single.

-Bassist Andy Bernick maintains a label and website called Richmond County Archives that publishes material from the band's periphery.
-The site also serves as Swirlies' official web presence.

 A Swirlies tribute album, Sneaky Flute Moods: A Tribute to the Swirlies, was released online by Reverse Engine in April 2012.

 Singer/guitarist Damon Tutunjian produced Mew's debut album and performed in some capacity on their first five albums.
 He also produced a number of tracks for The Wicked Farleys debut 7-inch and first LP.
 He played guitar in the original incarnation of Lansing-Dreiden in the late 1990s and in the Danish band Ghost Society in 2010.
 In 2013, he joined Swedish band I Am Super Ape on bass guitar and synths and produced their single "Monki", featuring Mark Lanegan on vocals.
 He recently produced the debut album for the Swedish multi-instrumentalist Majken.

+Since 2000, former bassist Andy Bernick has operated a label and website called Richmond County Archives, featuring themed compilations, music, and spoken word performances.
+The site has served as Swirlies' official web presence, which is now a static page since his departure.